maxjn/taypo/README.md

 # Taypo Template

-A modern wordpress Blog template...
+A modern MultiPurpose wordpress template...

 ## Tested on :